elemental/Elemental/doc/source/lapack-like/eigen_svd.rst

 Range-based subset computation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. cpp:function:: void HermitianGenDefiniteEig( HermitianGenDefiniteEigType type, UpperOrLower uplo, DistMatrix<double,MC,MR>& A, DistMatrix<double,MC,MR>& B, DistMatrix<double,VR,STAR>& w, double a, double b )
+.. cpp:function:: void HermitianGenDefiniteEig( HermitianGenDefiniteEigType type, UpperOrLower uplo, DistMatrix<double>& A, DistMatrix<double>& B, DistMatrix<double,VR,STAR>& w, double a, double b )

    Compute the eigenvalues lying in the half-open interval :math:`(a,b]` of a generalized EVP involving the double-precision real symmetric distributed matrices `A` and `B`, where `B` is also positive-definite.

-.. cpp:function:: void HermitianGenDefiniteEig( HermitianGenDefiniteEigType type, UpperOrLower uplo, DistMatrix<Complex<double>,MC,MR>& A, DistMatrix<Complex<double>,MC,MR>& B, DistMatrix<double,VR,STAR>& w, double a, double b )
+.. cpp:function:: void HermitianGenDefiniteEig( HermitianGenDefiniteEigType type, UpperOrLower uplo, DistMatrix<Complex<double> >& A, DistMatrix<Complex<double> >& B, DistMatrix<double,VR,STAR>& w, double a, double b )

    Compute the eigenvalues lying in the half-open interval :math:`(a,b]` of a generalized EVP involving the double-precision complex Hermitian distributed matrices `A` and `B`, where `B` is also positive-definite.

-.. cpp:function:: void HermitianGenDefiniteEig( HermitianGenDefiniteEigType type, UpperOrLower uplo, DistMatrix<double,MC,MR>& A, DistMatrix<double,MC,MR>& B, DistMatrix<double,VR,STAR>& w, DistMatrix<double,MC,MR>& Z, double a, double b )
+.. cpp:function:: void HermitianGenDefiniteEig( HermitianGenDefiniteEigType type, UpperOrLower uplo, DistMatrix<double>& A, DistMatrix<double>& B, DistMatrix<double,VR,STAR>& w, DistMatrix<double>& Z, double a, double b )

    Compute the eigenpairs whose eigenvalues lie in the half-open interval :math:`(a,b]` of a generalized EVP involving the double-precision real symmetric distributed matrices `A` and `B`, where `B` is also positive-definite.

-.. cpp:function:: void HermitianGenDefiniteEig( HermitianGenDefiniteEigType type, UpperOrLower uplo, DistMatrix<Complex<double>,MC,MR>& A, DistMatrix<Complex<double>,MC,MR>& B, DistMatrix<double,VR,STAR>& w, DistMatrix<double,MC,MR>& Z )
+.. cpp:function:: void HermitianGenDefiniteEig( HermitianGenDefiniteEigType type, UpperOrLower uplo, DistMatrix<Complex<double> >& A, DistMatrix<Complex<double> >& B, DistMatrix<double,VR,STAR>& w, DistMatrix<double>& Z )

    Compute the eigenpairs whose eigenvalues lie in the half-open interval :math:`(a,b]` of a generalized EVP involving the double-precision complex